cyberark/terraform-provider-conjur/README.md

 Secrets like `data.conjur_secret.dbpass.value` can be used in any Terraform resources.

-View an example Terraform manifest and Conjur policies in the [test/](test/) directory in this project.
+View an example Terraform manifest and Secrets Manager policies in the [test/](test/) directory in this project.

 ---